Mu-L/thunderbolt/src-tauri/thunderbolt_imap_client/README.md

-# Assist IMAP Client
+# Thunderbolt IMAP Client

-A Rust library for interacting with IMAP servers, designed for the Mozilla Assist application.
+A Rust library for interacting with IMAP servers, designed for Thunderbolt.

 ## Features